-- Clarifier No. 1 - Recoat the interior concrete of the clarifier, repair cracks in the exterior concrete walls of the clarifier, rehabilitate flocculator drive unit and motor, rehabilitate clarifier electrical components and controls. - Clarifier No. 2 Recoat the interior concrete of the clarifier, repair cracks in exterior concrete walls of the clarifier. - Oil-Water Separator Recoat interior concrete of the oil-water separator, rehabilitate grit pumps, and rehabilitate skimmer drives if parts are available.
-(Note: one chamber is permanently out of service due to the unavailability of spare parts). - Used Oil Storage Tank Inspect and recoat interior of concrete storage tank. • - Intermediate Pump Station Rehabilitate intermediate pumps - Chrome Treatment Train Lift Station Recoat interior concrete of lift station - UniPure Treatment System Recoat interior and exterior of steel clarifier, rehabilitate tank feed pumps, rehabilitate tank mixers
+- Clarifier No. 1 Recoat the interior concrete of the clarifier, repair cracks in the exterior concrete walls of the clarifier, rehabilitate flocculator drive unit and motor, rehabilitate clarifier electrical components and controls. - Clarifier No. 2 Recoat the interior concrete of the clarifier, repair cracks in exterior concrete walls of the clarifier. - Oil-Water Separator Recoat interior concrete of the oil-water separator, rehabilitate grit pumps, and rehabilitate skimmer drives if parts are available.
+(Note: one chamber is permanently out of service due to the lack of availability of spare parts). - Used Oil Storage Tank Inspect and recoat interior of concrete storage tank. - Intermediate Pump Station Rehabilitate intermediate pumps - Chrome Treatment Train Lift Station Recoat interior concrete of lift station - UniPure Treatment System Recoat interior and exterior of steel clarifier, rehabilitate tank feed pumps, rehabilitate tank mixers

-- Chrome Treated Water Storage Tanks Recoat interior and exterior of steel tanks, repair cracks in base and ring beam of tank, repair cracks in base of concrete containment area. - Piping Rehabilitate and recoat piping in phosphate and chrome treatment trains
+- Chrome Treated Water Storage Tanks Recoat interior and exterior of steel tanks, repairing cracks in base and ring beam of tank, repairing cracks in base of concrete containment area (Note: if cracks in concrete base of tanks are severe enough, wastewater could be leaching into the soil underneath - Piping Rehabilitate and recoat piping in phosphate and chrome treatment trains

-Advantages Disadvantages Minimal initial cost investment since no equipment will be replaced Minimal disruption of operation Rehabilitating the facility could extend the life of the equipment and structures by at least 10 years.
-Cross contamination problems will still exist, resulting in increased operational costs and reduced water quality Safety issues and electrical code violations on the site will still be present Equipment that is damaged beyond rehabilitation will still need to be replaced Uncovered, outdoor tanks do not meet best industry practices.
-Workers are exposed to vapors; rainfall is allowed to enter the tank, increasing O&amp;M costs.
-Due to the separate electrical services at the site, a majority of the site is without backup power generation.
-Plant expansion to increase customer base is not feasible.
-Some operational downtime or reduced flow capacity may be necessary to rehabilitate the existing facilities Spare parts for the OWS and electrical equipment would still be difficult to obtain, continuing the current operational reliability problem.
+- Minimal initial cost investment since no equipment will be replaced - Minimal disruption of operation - Rehabilitating the facility could extend the life of the equipment and structures by at least 10 years.

+- Cross contamination problems will still exist, resulting in increased operational costs and reduced water quality - Safety issues and electrical code violations on the site will still be present - Equipment that is damaged beyond rehabilitation will still need to be replaced - Uncovered, outdoor tanks do not meet best industry practices.
+Workers are exposed to vapors; rainfall is allowed to enter the tank, increasing O&M costs. - Due to the separate electrical services at the site, a majority of the site is without backup power generation. - Plant expansion to increase customer base is not feasible. - Some operational downtime or reduced flow capacity may be necessary to rehabilitate the existing facilities Spare parts for the OWS and electrical equipment would still be difficult to obtain, continuing the current operational reliability problem.